 Chesterfield Community Service Board refers qualified participants.
 Goodwill serves as the “dispatch” center, schedules trips using the Uber for Business Application, records the journeys, and manages payments.
 Many of these individuals do not have credit cards, smart phones or discretionary funds, all necessities for Uber services.

 Chesterfield Community Services Board has federal dollars for opioid addiction treatment; transportation is identified as a barrier to access to treatment.
 The project is fully grant funded through April 30, 2018.

-We intend to study usage data for this specific population and assess whether it can be used as a model for future alternative transportation initiatives.
+We intend to study usage data for this specific population and assess whether it can be used as a model for future mobile services initiatives.